What does the “Task Information” functionality do?

 - Roll up Gantt Bar to Summary - Specifies whether you want the subtasks you selected rolled up to the summary task bar so that the bar displays symbols that represent subtask dates.
 If you select a summary task, this check box is called Show rolled up Gantt bars.
 Clear this check box to hide the symbols for rolled up tasks on the summary task bar.
 By default, this check box is cleared.

-For more information about predecessors, please read the following article: Predecessors.
+For more information about predecessors, please read the following article: Link Unlink Tasks.

 For more information about resources, please read the following article: Assign Resources.